DCFApixels/DragonECS/README.md

 # FAQ

 ## How to enable/disable systems?
-Directly — you can't.
+Directly — not supported.

 The need to enable or disable systems usually appears when the overall game state changes; this may also mean switching a group of systems.
 Conceptually this is a change of processes.
-There are two solutions:
+Two solutions are recommended:

-- If the process changes are global, create a new `EcsPipeline` and run the appropriate pipeline in the engine update loop.
+- For global process changes, create a new `EcsPipeline` and run the appropriate pipeline in the engine update loop.
 - Split `IEcsRun` into multiple processes and run the desired process in the engine update loop.
-To do this create a new process interface, implement a runner for it, and obtain the runner via `EcsPipeline.GetRunner<T>()`.
+Create a new process interface, implement a runner for it, and obtain the runner via `EcsPipeline.GetRunner<T>()`.

 ## Recommendations list: [DragonECS-Vault](https://github.com/DCFApixels/DragonECS-Vault)
 </br>